 ||Sinus Issues: Besides spacing and decay issues, wisdom teeth can also cause problems with sinuses.
 The position of the upper wisdom teeth is very close in placement to maxillary sinuses.
 Patients may be surprised to find that they had suffered problems with congestion, pain or pressure of their sinuses due to these teeth.

 Removing your Wisdom TeethThough we can, in most cases, wisdom teeth are removed by an oral surgeon.
 This is due to wisdom teeth removal being a surgical procedure, which patients are often sedated for.
 A surgical extraction is defined by the fact that cuts are made into the tissue for the removal of the teeth.
-Patients who have their wisdom teeth removed as young adults will find this process easier, while the roots are still shorter than patients who have allowed the teeth to remain in place long enough for the roots to fully extend and grow a hook shape.
+Patients who have this multiple tooth extraction as young adults will find this process easier, while the roots are still shorter than patients who have allowed the teeth to remain in place long enough for the roots to fully extend and grow a hook shape.
 The first couple of days following surgery are often uncomfortable; we recommend the patient take the full medication and tips provided.
 Additionally, they will want to be aware of any unusual effects, such as unusual bleeding, swelling or other symptoms of infection.
 Within 3–4 days post surgery most patients are able to resume regular activities.

 Mon: 7am – 6pm